-If you have more shade than sun, or just have a few shady spots to decorate, try the easy care Climbing Hydrangea (Hydrangea anomala petiolaris).
-This perennial vine produces beautiful white lace cap flowers in late spring and early summer.
+If you have more shade than sun, or just have a few shady spots to decorate, try the easy-care Climbing Hydrangea (Hydrangea anomala petiolaris).
+This perennial vine produces beautiful white lace-cap flowers in late spring and early summer.
 And it blooms in shade!
-How nice to finally be able to brighten up those dimly lit areas in your landscape.
+How nice to finally be able to brighten up those dimly lit areas in your garden.

-Climbing Hydrangea vine is an extremely versatile vine with year-round interest.
-Glossy green summer foliage turns brilliant yellow as a nice fall color feature.
+The Climbing Hydrangea vine is an extremely versatile vine with year-round interest.
+Glossy green leaves cover eye sores all growing season and then the summer foliage turns brilliant yellow as a nice fall color feature.
 The exfoliating, reddish-brown bark of mature plants is attractive in winter.

 Get ready to see butterflies visiting the wide, flat pretty lace cap flower clusters to gather nectar.
 All parts of this pretty plant are fragrant, too.
 And it thrives in shady conditions, can you believe it?